mit-aera/FlightGoggles/README.md

 - p3.2xlarge
 - g3s.xlarge

-For optimal performance, an Nvidia GPU with `>=1.7GB` of VRAM is required.
-In our experience, a `2GB Nvidia Quadro M1000M` mobile workstation GPU is capable of rendering `~30FPS` of RGBD images.
-A desktop `12GB Nvidia Titan Xp` is capable of rendering `~120FPS` of RGB images and up to `180FPS` of grayscale images, depending on the complexity of the scene and render resolution.

-GPUs with lower than `1.7GB` of VRAM [are usable](./REDUCING_VRAM_USAGE.md), but we have not tested that.

 For teleoperation, we use a Logitech Gamepad F310 or a keyboard.
 Other gamepads can work, but you must remap the buttons and pots in the universal_teleop configuration node.

 For running the renderer in Ubuntu Linux, NVidia driver version `>=384.130` is required.